chrom-ar/solver-sdk/README.md

 ## Configuration

 This SDK is configured using environment variables.
-Create a `.env` file in the root of your project:
+Copy `.env.example` to `.env` file in the root of your project:

 ```dotenv
 # REQUIRED: Your solver's private key (hex format, 0x prefix)